top of page

 WHS Duties and the Primary Duty of Care

 A PCBU is one of the duty holders identified in WHS law.
-All WHS duty holders have mandatory duties to carry out and expectations to meet as described in the WHS Act 2011 and WHS Regulation 2017.
+All WHS duty holders have mandatory duties and expectations as described in the WHS Act 2011 and WHS Regulation 2017.

 The PCBU is the duty holder that has the “primary duty of care” to provide for and look after the needs of their employees and others in their workplace so that they are safe from injury and the risk of injury at work.
 This in fact is a paraphrase of the PCBU’s primary duty of care, which is described clearly in Section 19 of the WHS Act.